hariszaf/jekyll-theme-prologue/_posts/resources/2024-11-20-resources.md

 This is my favorite resources' page
 <!-- To make life easier, we use the Markdown All in One vs-code add on
-You can make a shitty table first and then by Ctrl+Shift+I make it pretty Here you can find more: https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one -->
+You can make a shitty table first and then by Ctrl+Shift+I make it pretty Here you can find more: https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one

+[NOTE] For the Copy Table button to well perform, we need to have the exact same number of buttons as the number of tables in a page.
+-->

 <!-- Ctrl+shift+p and then run: `Create Table of Contents`. this also comes from the "all in one" extension -->
 **TABLE OF CONTENTS**